gunkata/gunkata.github.io/game-mechanics.md

 The speed that the character kills enemies needs to be set and the value needs to be affected by the overall game speed.
 The length of Kata Mode will also be affected by the game speed as the faster the game, shorter Kata Mode will be active.

 ## Game Speed
-Game Speed is the speed at which enemies spawn and move and the player’s bullets move The Game Speed will be modified depending on the current special effect happening during combat For Survival, Timed, Endless, the Game Speed will start at 100% and gradually increase the more kills the player gets.
-The global game speed will increase by 1% every X units killed For Story Mode, the levels will begin at a set Game Speed and increase from that point
+Game Speed is a factor that speeds up all elements of the game.
+The game begins at the set Game Speed assigned and gradually increases as the game goes on.
+The Game Speed caps at it's _starting value plus 300%_.
+E.g. A level that begins with a Game Speed of x2 and caps at x5.
+A level that begins with a Game Speed of x1.5 caps at x4.5.

+### Player Game Speed
+The **Player Game Speed** is a separate factor that can be changed at any time: Browsing through the menu or In-Game.
+This value is multiplicative to the **Game Speed** and ranges between x1 - x3.
+Starting the Player Game Speed at x1 is equal to _1 x Game Speed_, Starting at x2.2 is equal to _2.2 x Game Speed_.

 ## Enemies